msuliq/msuliq/README.md

 * [How to Stop SMS Pump Fraud From Draining Your Wallet (and Sanity)](https://medium.com/@msuliq/how-to-stop-sms-pump-fraud-from-draining-your-wallet-and-sanity-11ea5435608d)
 * [Authenticating with OmniAuth and OpenID Connect (OIDC) in Rails](https://msuliq.medium.com/authenticating-with-omniauth-and-openid-connect-oidc-in-ruby-on-rails-applications-e136ec5b48c0)

 Ruby/Rails, Python, C/C++, SQL.
-Before engineering: quantitative trading - risk modeling turned out to be good training for distributed systems and for fraud alike.
+Before engineering: quantitative trading, risk modeling turned out to be good training for distributed systems and for fraud alike.

 Open to senior/staff roles in backend, distributed systems, platform, and security engineering.
 US-remote (UTC+5, comfortable with US overlap).